aetherclouds/meemo/README.md

 # meemo
 ## Intro
-Meemo is an extension aimed especially at language learners, and especially those who use Anki.
-- Get the gender of nouns by hovering over them
+- Get the gender of nouns in real-time by hovering over them
 - Select pieces of text & save them straight into Anki, or
-- Use key combinations (ALT + A) to open the popup
+- Use key combinations (ALT + A) to save arbitrary text into Anki
-- Fill the fields and use the tag `$replace$` which will then get replaced by the selected text
+- Fill the fields and use the tag `$replace$` which will then get replaced by the desired text

 ## Credits
 - Country flag SVGs: [yammadev/flag-icons](https://github.com/yammadev/flag-icons)